Last Updated: 3/10/21 | March 10th, 2021

-When you don’t have much money, travel seems only a nice fantasy.
-When you have debts, loans, or a crummy job; sleep on your friend’s couch; or can barely afford McDonald’s, it seems that traveling is a pipe dream that will probably never come true, something you’re going to have to put off until you have money.
+When you don’t have much money, travel seems like a fantasy.
+When you have debts, loans, or a crummy job; sleep on your friend’s couch; or can barely afford McDonald’s, traveling is a pipe dream that will probably never come true.

-But I don’t think that’s the case!
+But after over ten years of traveling the world, I don’t think that’s the case.
 I think being broke is the best reason to start traveling.

 When you have the fewest options is when you really have the most options.
-When you’re at the bottom, you have little to lose but everything to gain.
+When you’re at the bottom, you can only go up.

 As Janis Joplin said, freedom is just another word for nothing left to lose.

 When you don’t have any money or a great job, there’s little downside to picking up, saying goodbye, and going off to travel.
-You’ll ride out the storm, maybe find something you really love, and gain life experience and those soft interpersonal skills that employers today find valuable!
+You’ll ride out the storm, maybe find something you really love to do, and gain life experience and the soft interpersonal skills employers today find valuable.

 The world is full of opportunities (and jobs), so if you’ve exhausted those in your area, why not try a new one?
 If you’re willing to go out and grab life by the horns, you’ll find plenty of opportunities out there to earn money, travel, and find what you love.